GutUrago/ethiodate/README.md

 where;

-- You recorded Ethiopian year, month and days as a separate variable and not sure if the combination is valid date?
+- You recorded Ethiopian year, month and days as a separate variable and not sure if the combination is valid date.
-- You recorded Ethiopian date as “dd-mm-yy”, “yy/mm/dd”, … etc, and you can’t perform any operations beyond string operations?
+- You recorded Ethiopian date as “dd-mm-yy”, “yy/mm/dd”, … etc, and you can’t perform any operations beyond string operations.
-- You have Ethiopian dates in any of above listed format and want to convert it to Gregorian dates?
+- You have Ethiopian dates in any of above listed format and want to convert it to Gregorian dates.
-- You have Gregorian dates object and want to obtain equivalent Ethiopian dates?
+- You have Gregorian dates object and want to obtain equivalent Ethiopian dates.
-- You want to do some arithmetic operations with Ethiopian dates?
+- You want to do some arithmetic operations with Ethiopian dates.

-**Here are a few examples:**
+- You want to build and present nicely formatted plots for time trends in local context.

+**Examples:**

 ``` r
 library(ethiodate)